cuines/pediatric-depression-protocols/depression-screening-protocol.md

 ### Explaining the Results
 - “The score ranges from 0 to 27, with higher numbers indicating more severe symptoms.
 [Adolescent’s] score of [X] falls in the [mild/moderate/severe] range, which means they could benefit from additional support.”
+- “It’s important to remember that this screen is a snapshot of how [adolescent] has been feeling over the past two weeks, not a formal diagnosis.
+It helps us identify areas where extra support might be helpful.”

 ### Addressing Safety
 - “We also talked about safety, and [adolescent] reported [no current thoughts of self‑harm / some thoughts but no plan or intent].
 It’s important to create a safe environment at home and to let us know if any concerning behaviors emerge.”